thindil/steamsky/bin/doc/MODDING.md

   Possible values: `any`, `askinbase` and `destroyship`.
 - Tag `failtext`: text which will be show to player if step not progress to next.

+## Careers

+### General informations
+- Default game careers are in *careers.dat* file which is in *data* directory.
+- To remove existing career from game, you can delete it from *careers.dat* or in modification file add tag `career` with attribute `remove` which value will be index of career to remove.

+### Career data structure
+- Each career is between "career" tags.
+- Attribute `index` is index of career.
+- Attribute `name` is name of career visible to player.
+- Each career can have bonuses to experience to certain skills.
+Each that skill is between `skill` tag.
+Attribute `name` is name of skill which will be have bonuses to experience.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode